What Is A Neck Lift?

-Your consultation with Dr. Ruff or Dr. Cohen is the time to discuss your cosmetic goals.
+Your consultation with Dr. Ruff and Dr. Wang is the time to discuss your cosmetic goals.
 Your doctor explains the procedure, details his surgical plan, and answers your questions.
 The type of anesthesia used, potential risks, and cost and payment information are discussed.
 You will be asked to provide a medical history.

 During your consultation we will: